 As plans developed to add yet another building in response to the seminary's growing enrollment, the number of seminarians studying at St. John Vianney College Seminary radically dipped below 30 men.
 Many courses only had a handful of seminarians in them.
 This not only ended the hope of further expansion but now threatened the seminary with the danger of closing under the serious burden of financial upkeep.
 Then, in August of 1992, Hurricane Andrew ravaged campus with major and extensive damage.
 These trials brought out the very best in the entire staff as they stepped up to save the seminary.
 Out of love for St. John Vianney, many staff members took pay cuts for several years without requesting a single cent of compensation.

 Previously making his mark at St. John Vianney as Dean of Students, Msgr.
 John Noonan (currently the Bishop of the Diocese of Orlando) ushered in a new millennium as rector.
 Then, replacing him, Msgr.
 Michael Carruthers began the implementation of a wave of improvements that focused on the importance of the humanities, including the inception of a fund that allowed seminarians to attend enriching cultural events in the Miami area.
 Also, the academic program shifted to a greater emphasis upon the humanities through the institution of annual junior projects that aimed at augmenting that class' understanding of a particular topic in art and culture.
-In 2009, St. John Vianney marked the 50th anniversary of its founding.
+In 2019, St. John Vianney marks the 60th anniversary of its founding.